 The Meteor logo is dynamic and swift.
-It showcases the uniqueness of the brand, designed for the Canadian market.
-The emblem highlights the durability of the cars, making them ideal for active travel to any part of the country.
+It showcases the brand’s uniqueness and is designed for the Canadian market.
+The emblem highlights the cars’ durability, making them ideal for active travel across the country.

 Meteor, a Canadian automobile brand, emerged in 1949 under the wing of Ford Motor Company.
 Crafted for the Canadian market, Meteor delivered mid-priced vehicles with distinct styling and trim while drawing from American Ford models.

 By the late 1960s and early 1970s, the brand’s sales declined.
-Ford restructured the lineup, integrating Meteor into the Mercury brand in 1964, rebranding it as Mercury Meteor.
-Despite this shift, the Meteor name continued on compact and mid-size cars in Canada, based on Ford and Mercury models.
+Ford restructured the lineup, integrating Meteor into the Mercury brand in 1964 and rebranding it as the Mercury Meteor.
+Despite this shift, the Meteor name continued to be used on compact and mid-size cars in Canada, based on Ford and Mercury models.

-In 1976, changing market conditions and Ford’s adjustments led to the discontinuation of Mercury Meteor, marking the brand’s end after nearly three decades.
+In 1976, changing market conditions and Ford’s adjustments led to the discontinuation of the Mercury Meteor, marking the end of the brand after nearly three decades.

 Throughout its history, the brand occupied a crucial niche in the Canadian market, providing a mid-range option between Ford and Mercury.
 Over its 27-year lifespan, the brand offered reliable and affordable vehicles tailored to local tastes and conditions.
 Today, Meteor cars hold a special place among collectors, a nostalgic reminder of a unique chapter in Canada’s automotive history.